Special Activities Center: Iraq

 Viking Hammer would go down in the annals of Special Forces history – a battle fought on foot, under sustained fire from an enemy lodged in the mountains, and with minimal artillery and air support.

 SAD/SOG teams also conducted high-risk special reconnaissance missions behind Iraqi lines to identify senior leadership targets.
 These missions led to the initial assassination attempts against Iraqi President Saddam Hussein and his key generals.
 Although the initial air strike against Hussein was unsuccessful in killing the dictator, it was successful in effectively ending his ability to command and control his forces.
-Other strikes against key generals were successful and significantly degraded the command's ability to react to and maneuver against the U.S.-led invasion force."Behind lines, an unseen war," Faye Bowers, Christian Science Monitor, April 2003.
+Other strikes against key generals were successful and significantly degraded the command's ability to react to and maneuver against the U.S.-led invasion force.
 SAD operations officers were also successful in convincing key Iraqi Army officers to surrender their units once the fighting started and/or not to oppose the invasion force.

 NATO member Turkey refused to allow its territory to be used by the U.S. Army's 4th Infantry Division for the invasion.
 As a result, the SAD/SOG, U.S. Army special forces joint teams, the Kurdish Peshmerga, and the 173d Airborne Brigade were the entire northern force against the Iraqi Army during the invasion.
 Their efforts kept the 13 divisions of the Iraqi Army in place to defend against the Kurds rather than allowing them to contest the coalition force coming from the south.
 This combined U.S. special operations and Kurdish force defeated the Iraqi Army.
 Four members of the SAD/SOG team received CIA's rare Intelligence Star for "extraordinary heroism".

 The mission that captured Saddam Hussein was called "Operation Red Dawn."
 It was planned and carried out by JSOC's Delta Force and SAD/SOG teams (together called Task Force 121).
 The operation eventually included around 600 soldiers from the 1st Brigade of the 4th Infantry Division.
 Special operations troops probably numbered around 40.
 Much of the publicity and credit for the capture went to the 4th Infantry Division soldiers, but CIA and JSOC were the driving force.
 "Task Force 121 were actually the ones who pulled Saddam out of the hole" said Robert Andrews, former deputy assistant Secretary of Defense for special operations and low-intensity conflict.
 "They can't be denied a role anymore."